 - The level of certainty you have about your contracts

 - Time – how long are your typical payment cycles

 - The level of profitability in your business

 - Economic Risk

 Understand your attitude to FX Risk

-The first thing you need to do is to decide on what level of risk you are willing to carry.
+The first thing you need to do is to decide what level of risk you are willing to take.

 Once you have an understanding of your business, you will be able to say how much foreign currency you are comfortable holding knowing that its value can move.

 Typically, I get clients to prepare schedules of receipts and payments for each currency.
 The time horizon for these depends on your ability to forecast with reasonable accuracy.
 Anything greater than the amount of exposure you are comfortable with should be hedged.